Ward 14 Councillor Terry Whitehead has not attended a City Council meeting since December 16, 2020.

 1880 Court Ruling

 In the 1880 case Mearns v.
-The Corporation of the Town of Petrolia, the Court of Chancery of Ontario ruled on the question of the meaning of “three months” under the predecessor laws to today’s Municipal Act.
+The Corporation of the Town of Petrolia, the Court of Chancery of Ontario ruled on this question of the seat vacancy under the predecessor laws to today’s Municipal Act.

 “They did not attend that of the 31st of May; but there was no intermediate meeting that they ought to have attended but did not attend.
 It would be absurd to say that they absented themselves from meetings when there were no meetings at which to be present,” reads the ruling.

-The Court held the three months should be calculated from May 31st, the first meeting missed.
+The Court of Chancery of Ontario ruled the three months should be calculated from May 31st, the first meeting missed.

 2017’s Gammie Case

-In 2017, Ontario’s Superior Court decided to make any interpretation of Section 259(c).
+In 2017, Ontario’s Superior Court declined to issue an interpretation of Section 259(c).

 Town of South Bruce Peninsula Councillor Craig Gammie was prohibited from attending Council meetings due to bail conditions after he was charged with an assault against the Deputy Mayor.

-He applied a variation to his ba conditions to attend a council meeting and avoid automatic removal from office.
+He asked to attend a council meeting, be recorded as present, and leave.
+Thus, avoiding automatic removal from office.

-A Superior Court judge granted permission for Gammie to attend a meeting only for roll call, with a police escort at Gammie’s expense.
+The Judge granted permission for Gammie to attend a meeting only for roll call on a date before any of the deadlines of the three interpretations.
+(Gammie had to arrange a police escort at his own expense.)